mmtk/mmtk-openjdk/README.md

 ## Requirements

 We maintain an up to date list of the prerequisite for building MMTk and its bindings in the [mmtk-dev](https://github.com/mmtk/mmtk-dev) repository.
-Please make sure your dev machine satifies those prerequisites.
+Please make sure your dev machine satisfies those prerequisites.

 ### Before you continue

-If you use the setup explained in [mmtk-dev](https://github.com/mmtk/mmtk-dev), make sure to set the default Rust toolchain to the one specified in [mmtk-dev](https://github.com/mmtk/mmtk-dev), e.g. by running:
+If you use the set-up explained in [mmtk-dev](https://github.com/mmtk/mmtk-dev), make sure to set the default Rust toolchain to the one specified in [mmtk-dev](https://github.com/mmtk/mmtk-dev), e.g. by running:

 ```console
 # replace nightly-YYYY-MM-DD with the correct toolchain version
 $ Export RUSTUP_TOOLCHAIN=nightly-YYYY-MM-DD
 ```

-You may also need to use ssh-agent to authenticate with github (see [here](https://github.com/rust-lang/cargo/issues/3487) for more info):_
+You may also need to use ssh-agent to authenticate with github (see [here](https://github.com/rust-lang/cargo/issues/3487) for more info):

 ```console
 $ eval `ssh-agent`